 Many ways: Comprehension of verbal language requires that the left temporal language areas are intact.
 Declarative memory that is not autobiographical or emotional charged requires an intact left temporal lobe (hippocampus and related structures.
 Language output requires intact left frontal lobe structures.
 Some memory systems are heavily invested in frontal lone circuitry.
 I could go on with more space ...Read moreSee 1 more doctor answer

 The principle: mechanism is the slowing of communication from the brain to muscles and nerves.
 There is a loss of precision motor skills.
 Additionally, with increased processing time and decreased accuracy of information transmitted throughout the central nervous system reaction time is slowed.
 The loss of coordination and slowing in reaction time results in a tremendous number of injuries and deaths:( ...Read more

 Flip that: Current research has found abnormalities in parts of the brain, including frontal lobes, cortex, & basal ganglia.
 The circuitry that connects these parts also has abnormalities.
 These abnormalities would be the cause of the clinical symptoms of tourette's. ...Read more

 - Talk to a doctor live online for free

 - Does wellbutrin affect your memory?

-- Does coughing affect implantation?
+- Does nyquil affect memory while sleeping?

 - Does sperm affect our memory power?